 Southern California HERC

+Southern California HERC supports the efforts of each of its member institutions to recruit and retain outstanding faculty, administrators, and staff through the sharing of information and resources.
 Our institutions are committed to diversity, equity, and inclusion in the recruitment process and providing a work environment sensitive to work/life balance.
 We also understand that employment decisions often involve two careers and offer state of the art dual career search technology.

 Member Newsletter Archive

 Southern California HERC covers Central Coast, Los Angeles, Orange County, Inland Empire, and San Diego.

 - If you are over 50, emphasize your experience and accomplishments, Julie Halpert writes.
 Visit conferences and classes to stay informed about your industry and use LinkedIn to show engagement with modern hiring practices.
 CNBC (7/19)20 Jul 2018 12:25:39 CDThttps://www.cnbc.com/2018/07/16/how-to-land-a-great-job-when-you-are-over-50.html

 - A company's culture is a key factor to consider when looking for a job, David Jensen writes.
 You can assess the culture in a business by analyzing employees' expressions, available facilities and company policies.
 Science (free content) (7/18)20 Jul 2018 12:25:39 CDThttp://www.sciencemag.org/careers/2018/07/job-satisfaction-culture-fit-matters

 - U.S. News & World Report (7/17)20 Jul 2018 12:25:39 CDThttps://money.usnews.com/money/blogs/outside-voices-careers/articles/2018-07-17/how-to-volunteer-yourself-into-a-new-job